Dive Stateline Point

 This is a gorgeous spot with enormous rocks, some of which are very wall-like, and very steep sand dropping down hundreds of feet.
 Coming from Speedboat Beach, the only shore entry for this dive, you’ll enjoy wild rock formations in the long stretch of shallows (around 10-15 feet) to a shelf that drops down to around 35 feet as you head northeast leading to the business.
 Stay relatively close to the rocks around the point for the best granite.

 In summer around the lip of the shelf, you’ll find Lahontan redside shiners schooling in the thousands, attracting trout, which you’ll see further down on their own, as well.
 As you can see on the depth chart below, the “wall” runs north-south and gets steeper as you head north.
-I’ve only done this dive from shore without a scooter, and I’ve heard from folks who’ve done it from a boat that it does get a bit more vertical further north.

 It’s important to note that you are in Nevada when diving the wall proper, in spite of starting in California if you came from Speedboat Beach.
 If you descend and surface in California, will anyone really know that you were diving in Nevada without a flag?
 Maybe.
 Maybe not.
 The law says you need one.

 - Access: 500 feet minimum from parked car to water, diveable year round

 - Surface swim: Up to 700 yards depending on how far east you walk along the beach first

 - Parking: Extremely limited (~5 spots)

 - Crowds: Very low in winter to very high in summer

 - Dive experience level: Advanced